Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

 Once a favorable cut is found with respect to rectangle $\rho$, the cut partitions the problem into two subrectangles, and the argument is recursively applied to each.
 Since each circular arc of length $\lambda$ is charged for length at most $\lambda/2m$ on each of its two sides, we get that the overall length of all $m$-spans that are associated with favorable cuts constructed recursively in converting the network ${\cal N}_{BB({\cal D})}$ to an $m$-guillotine network is at most $(C/m)\sum_i r_i$, for a constant $C$.

-Finally, we claim that the circles ${\cal D}$ can be converted to an $m$-guillotine set ${\cal D}_m$, having sum of radii at most $(C/m)\sum_i r_i$: Associated with each $m$-span $a_mb_m$ that is added to the network of circular arcs in order to make the network $m$-guillotine, we enlarge the radius of the circle defining one of the $m$-span endpoints (say, $a_m$), by at most $|a_mb_m|$, so that this circle now covers the entire $m$-span segment.
-Since we have enlarged one circle in a set of circles whose union is connected, the union remains connected.
-Thus, with a total increase in radii of at most $(C/m)\sum_i r_i$, we end up with an $m$-guillotine set ${\cal D}_m$ of circles, proving our structure theorem. \end{proof}
+Finally, we claim that the disks ${\cal D}$ can be converted to an $m$-guillotine set ${\cal D}_m$, having sum of radii at most $(C/m)\sum_i r_i$: Associated with each $m$-span $a_mb_m$ that is added to the network of circular arcs in order to make the network $m$-guillotine, we enlarge the radius of the disk defining one of the $m$-span endpoints (say, $a_m$), by at most $|a_mb_m|$, so that this disk now covers the entire $m$-span segment.
+Since we have enlarged one disk in a set of disks whose union is connected, the union remains connected.
+Thus, with a total increase in radii of at most $(C/m)\sum_i r_i$, we end up with an $m$-guillotine set ${\cal D}_m$ of disks, proving our structure theorem. \end{proof} }